foss-for-synopsys-dwc-arc-processors/embarc_mli/doc/documents/mli_kernels/transform_grp.rst

 -  :math:`y_{i}` *–* :math:`i_{\text{th}}` *value in output tensor*

-This kernel outputs tensor of the same shape and type as input.
-This kernel can perform in-place computation: output and input can point to exactly the same memory (the same starting address).
+This kernel outputs a tensor of the same shape and type as the input.
+This kernel can perform in-place computation: output and input can point to exactly the same memory (the same starting address and memory strides).
+If the starting address and memory stride of the input and output tensors are set in such a way that memory regions are overlapped, the behavior is undefined.

 Kernels which implement Sigmoid functions have the following prototype: